corpunWorld Corporal Punishment Research

 Exercise for, presumably, student teachers to learn about the constitutional case law applying to school corporal punishment.
 Considers the Tinker, Goss and Ingraham cases.

-Robert L. Daily v Board of Education (Alternative link)
+Robert L. Daily v Board of Education

 Case in the Nebraska Supreme Court (February 1999) about a public school board's decision to suspend a teacher for using corporal punishment, contrary to that State's 1988 law.
 At issue was whether bopping a student on the head to get his attention, in the middle of a fracas, constituted corporal punishment; the lower court thought it didn't, but the higher court held that it did.

-Saylor v Board of Education of Harlan County [HISTORY]
+Saylor v Board of Education of Harlan County

 Report of case (July 1997) in US Court of Appeals.
 A paddled 5-foot-10-inch 14-year-old (5 licks for fighting; buttocks bruised) claimed his due process rights had been violated.
 The appeal court disagreed.
 Lots of interesting detail about the paddling (which took place in Kentucky in 1990) and the discipline situation in the school in question, and a great deal of legal analysis with references to other school paddling cases.
 Astute readers will find a witty joke buried in the text.

-Commonwealth of Pennsylvania v David Douglass [HISTORY]
+Commonwealth of Pennsylvania v David Douglass

 1991 court case about a paddling in a fundamentalist Christian school.

-Testimony of Shelly Gaspersohn, October 1984 [HISTORY]
+Testimony of Shelly Gaspersohn, October 1984

-Evidence to the US Senate Subcommittee on Juvenile Justice by a young woman who had been paddled three years earlier at age 17 at Dunn High School, North Carolina.
+Evidence to the US Senate Subcommittee on Juvenile Justice by a woman who had been paddled three years earlier at age 17 at Dunn High School, North Carolina.
 She had agreed to the punishment as an alternative to suspension but found it too severe for her taste.
 See also this October 1984 illustrated news item.

-Reading the Law Monograph Series No 48 (Alternative link)
+Reading the Law Monograph Series No 48

 From the Education Law Association, an abstract of a book describing the constitutional situation and analyzing the statutes in different States.

-Michigan: Information on Nonpublic and Home Schools [PDF]
+Michigan: Nonpublic and Home Schools [PDF]

-Makes clear that the ban on school corporal punishment in Michigan does not apply to private schools.
+Makes clear (p.17) that the ban on school corporal punishment in Michigan does not apply to private schools.

-Iowa Senate File 2062 [HISTORY] (New URL)
+Iowa Senate File 2062

 Failed 1998 proposal for legislation to reintroduce corporal punishment to Iowa schools.

-Corporal punishment in public schools: the legal and political battle continues (Alternative link)
+Corporal punishment in public schools: the legal and political battle continues

 Academic legal discussion (1994) of the state of the law re paddling in US schools.